BabelBrain: An Open-Source Application for Prospective Modeling of Transcranial Focused Ultrasound for Neuromodulation Applications: Tool description and Modeling pipeline

+\end{footnotesize} where $v_i$ and $\sigma_{ij}$ are the displacement vectors and stress tensors, respectively, in each of $i,j$-directions: $x$, $y$ or $z$. $\Lambda$ and $M$ are the Lam\'e parameters of the material.
+As shown in previous work \cite{pichardoViscoelasticModelPrediction2017b}, the equation system \ref{Eq:Viscoelastic} allows modeling of both linear compressional and shear wave transmission, including mode conversion between water and bone materials.
+The solver uses a 4th-order in space and 2nd-order in time FDTD scheme in Cartesian coordinates \cite{levanderFourthOrderFinite1988,bohlenParallel3DViscoelastic2002} with a staggered-grid arrangement \cite{virieuxPSVWavePropagation1986}.
+Details of implementation, including attenuation modeling, temporal step calculation, and boundary matching conditions, can be consulted elsewhere \cite{pichardoViscoelasticModelPrediction2017b}.

-Transcranial ultrasound modeling is performed using the open-source BabelViscoFDTD\footnote{\href{https://github.com/ProteusMRIgHIFU/BabelViscoFDTD}{https://github.com/ProteusMRIgHIFU/BabelViscoFDTD}} library, which uses a GPU-accelerated solution for the viscoelastic equation in isotropic conditions\cite{pichardoViscoelasticModelPrediction2017b,drainvilleSuperpositionMethodModelling2019}.
-The simulation is customized to the type of transducer selected.
+BabelBrain's simulation is customized to the type of transducer selected.
 For example, electronic steering in depth for the CTX500 and steering in all three directions, and refocusing for the H317 transducer.
 For a single transducer, the user can specify the aperture, focal length, and distance to the skin.
 The selected transducer is modeled by numerical surface decomposition with surface elements of an area of $\frac{\lambda^2}{16}$, where $\lambda$ is the wavelength in water.
 The acoustic field is first calculated with a GPU-accelerated implementation of the Rayleigh-Sommerfeld equation\cite{pierceAcousticsIntroductionPhysical1994} over the incident interface of the simulation domain, with the coupling medium modeled as water.
-The incident field is then forward-propagated with a solver of the viscoelastic propagation equation\cite{pichardoViscoelasticModelPrediction2017b}.
+The incident field is then forward-propagated with the FDTD solver\cite{pichardoViscoelasticModelPrediction2017b} as a stress source perpendicular to the acoustic axis.
 A water-only field is also calculated, later used to calculate the thermal effects.
 For the H317 transducer, if refocusing is requested, a punctual source is placed at the intended target, back-propagated to the domain interface, and then propagated back with Rayleigh-Sommerfeld to the transducer elements to calculate the corrected phase programming of the transducer elements.
 Finally, the forward propagated field is calculated.